 Step 3: Clean both vial stoppers

-Step 4: Draw the BAC water
+Step 4: Draw the specified diluent

 Step 5: Add water to the peptide vial (slowly)